noeppi-noeppi/Bongo/custom-bingos.md

 ### Empty

-This task will display nothing and it can not be completed.
-It's type is `bongo.empty`.
-This task is mainly for internal use but it can be useful if you want to restrict a random row and a random column.
+This task will display nothing, and it can't be completed.
+Its type is `bongo.empty`.
+This task is mainly for internal use, but it can be useful if you want to restrict a random row and a random column.

 ### Item